 Maybe you saw our recent announcement about Application Perspectives and Personalized APM.
 Along with those leading edge features, we also released support in our Python Monitoring sensor for OpenTracing 2.0.
 There are quite a few changes with this new version of the OpenTracing API, so you might have to refactor any of your code using the previous versions of the OpenTracing API.

-Instana’s Python sensor supports many popular frameworks for entry and exit points, see the documentation for a complete list.
+Instana’s Python sensor supports many popular frameworks for entry and exit points – Monitoring Python documentation has the complete list.
 All supported frameworks are automatically instrumented without requiring any code changes.
 All you have to do is install the instana package into your virtualenv or container.

 $ pip install instana

 Alternatively add it to your requirements.txt file (the example below is for Flask).

 $ pip install -r requirements.txt $ export AUTOWRAPT_BOOTSTRAP=flask $ python my-app.py

 Instana will now monitor the Python runtime and trace all requests end-to-end.
 This simple change is easily accommodated into the Dockerfile or startup script of your Python applications.

 OpenTracing API 2.0 in Instana’s Python Sensor

 With the standard entry and exit points taken care of automatically by Instana’s Python sensor, you may optionally want to shed some light on some critical code between those points, this is where you can use the OpenTracing API.
 Installing the Instana package as shown above also includes the OpenTracing package.
 The code snippet below shows how you can easily insert a custom span to provide additional detail.

 import opentracing as ot import opentracing.ext.tags as tags